Is diversity in the workplace just a cool statistic we talk about or a critical part of your company?

 Wait!
 Let’s not forget that one.

-You are running a business and the business has been created to make profits.
+You are running a business, and it's has been created to make profits.

 Advancing Gender Inequality